Palestinians bury dead as risk of flare-up with Israel ebbs

 Israel says most of the dead were militants.
 But youths protesting the incursions and others not involved in the confrontations also have been killed.

-News of the nine killed in Jenin and the overnight rockets blared from phones and radios in Jerusalem's Old City on Friday as young Palestinians milled around and women hawked raisins.
+News of those killed in Jenin and the overnight rockets blared from phones and radios Friday in Jerusalem's Old City as young Palestinians milled around and women hawked raisins.

 Ibrahim Salameh, a 21-year-old smoking on the steps of Damascus Gate, said he had never been so scared.
 On Wednesday, he said, his teenage neighbor was killed as police entered the Shuafat refugee camp to demolish an attacker's home.